 - Key and Tool Control, Headcounts, Searches and Transportation

 - Avoiding Manipulation

 - Inmate Violence

 The Correctional Officer is realistically written, features a glossary of commonly used corrections terms and has been updated in detail.
 Each chapter contains discussion questions to assist both the college instructor and corrections trainer.
 This book has the following goals:

 The Teacher's Manual will be available electronically on a CD or via email.
 Please contact Beth Hall at firstname.lastname@example.org to request a copy.
-PowerPoint slides will be available upon adoption.
+PowerPoint slides are available upon adoption.
+Sample slides from the full 622-slide presentation are available to view here.
 Email email@example.com for more information.

 “The Correctional Officer is an excellent informational resource to new recruits in the Massachusetts Department of Correction Training Academy.
 The book provided an expanded view of corrections that's in sync with our philosophy and practices of training new Correctional Officers in the 21st Century.
 The introduction of this publication in the Recruit Training Program has reinforced a more collegial training environment that further complements our training model." — William Dupre, Director of Staff Development, Massachusetts Department of Correction

 “Gary has dedicated his life to training correctional officers, and he has put his heart and soul into this book in order to help all in the field of corrections.
 He has instructed at our training academy for many years and our officers have benefited immensely from his training.
 With this book, all in the corrections field who work with inmates can benefit from Gary's instruction and experience.” — Vince Ferrara, Executive Director Hampton Roads (VA) Criminal Justice Training Academy